-Not knowing who will win the presidential election requires patience in the face of stress.
-Here's how
+We'll need patience going forward.
+Here's how to practice it

 Sign up here to get The Results Are In with Dr. Sanjay Gupta every Tuesday from the CNN Health team.

-Also, distract yourself and find something else to do.
 Baking is an activity that I enjoy.
 One of the nice things about baking is that you wind up with a product at the end that you're generally pretty happy with.

 Another example is cleaning out a junk drawer.
 That might require just enough focus that you're not spending your mental energy thinking about whatever it is you're anticipating.
-But also, in the end it gives you an outcome that you're happy you got it done while the time passed.
+But also, in the end it gives you an outcome in which you're happy you got it done while the time passed.